-Seaboard and each Named Executive Officer is a party to an Employment Agreement with Seaboard, which was amended and restated in 2012.
-Each of the Employment Agreements contains the following principal terms:
+Seaboard and each Named Executive Officer is a party to an Employment Agreement with Seaboard.

 S. Bresky's Employment Agreement has a term of one year, and renews annually for one year terms, unless terminated by Seaboard.
-The Employment Agreements for the other Named Executive Officers have terms of three years, and renew annually for three year terms through a date certain, ranging from December 31, 2016 - December 31, 2021, and then renew annually for one year terms, unless terminated by Seaboard.
+The Employment Agreements for R. Steer and T. Holton have terms of two years through December 31, 2018, and then renew annually for one year terms.
+The Employment Agreements for the other Named Executive Officers have terms of three years, and renew annually for three year terms through December 31, 2017 with respect to D. Dannov, and December 31, 2021 with respect to E. Gonzalez, and then renew annually for one year terms, unless terminated by Seaboard.